fakowajo123/Cloud-Driven-SIEM-with-ELK-Real-Time-Threat-Detection-and-Automated-Incident-Response/README.md

 **Contribution Guidelines:**

 - **Notes & Instructions:**
   Every rule, dashboard, alert, and detection logic should include clear, concise notes and instructions within the configuration or as accompanying documentation.
-Contributors must explain what each rule does, why it is important, and how it can be tested.
-This helps beginners understand the purpose and usage of each component.
+Contributors must explain what and why, not just how.
 - **Step-by-step Help:**
   If your contribution involves a new detection rule, alert, or integration, provide a step-by-step usage and testing guide.
 Screenshots and examples are highly encouraged.
 - **AI Integration & Innovation:**
   We encourage use of AI-driven techniques for detection, alerting, or automated response.
 You may propose or contribute machine learning models, anomaly detection scripts, or AI-based analytics to enhance threat detection and response.
 Please document your AI approach and provide usage instructions.
 - **Inclusivity:**
   Please write your notes and instructions so that even those with no prior experience can follow along and contribute.
 - **Pull Requests:**
   - Fork the repository and create your branch from `main`.
   - Add your feature or fix, including documentation and instructions.
   - Submit a pull request with a clear description and testing steps.
 - **Questions & Support:**
   If you’re unsure about anything, open an issue or discussion, and our community will help you out!